uber/react-view/README.md

 ```

 - `language` - Syntax highlighting option. `jsx` is used by default.
-- `small` - More compact version of editor, used as a part of the Knobs UI.
+- `small` - More compact version of the editor, used as a part of the Knobs UI.
 - `theme` - prism-react-renderer's [theme](https://github.com/FormidableLabs/prism-react-renderer#theming), an internal light theme is used by default (also exported).

 #### Error